evshvarov/isc-cloud-sql-python-demo/README.md

 ## Prerequisits
 I consider you deployed InterSystems Cloud SQL and have the name of the host and password for SQLAdmin user.
 You should have git installed locally.
-If not, here is where you can make it.
+If not, [here is](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) where you can make it. you should have Python3 installed locally.
+Here is [how to install](https://www.python.org/downloads/) if not.

 ## Running app locally
 1. Git clone the repository.
 2. Create venv: